A bizarre cross between a hovercraft and an airplane,

 "Dark Roasted Blend" - All Kinds of Weird and Wonderful Things, Discovered Daily!"

-DRB is a top-ranked and respected source for the best in art, travel and fascinating technology, with a highly visual presentation.
-Our in-depth articles in many categories make DRB a highly visual online magazine, bringing you quality entertainment every time you open your "feed" reader or visit our site.
+DRB is a top-ranked and respected source for the best in art, travel and fascinating technology, with a highly eclectic presentation.
+Our in-depth articles in many categories make DRB a valued online magazine, bringing you quality info and entertainment every time you visit the site - About DRB

 Great article, but just for clarity's sake it should be stated that the ship in the last two pictures is clearly a hydrofoil, which is nothing at all like the ground effect aircraft the majority of the post describes.